d12frosted/elpa-mirror/stable-melpa/modus-themes-readme.txt

     modus-themes-region                         (choice)
     modus-themes-syntax                         (choice)
     modus-themes-mode-line-padding              (natnum)

-The default scale for headings is as follows (it can be customized as well---remember, no scaling takes place by default):

-    modus-themes-scale-1                        1.05
-    modus-themes-scale-2                        1.1
-    modus-themes-scale-3                        1.15
-    modus-themes-scale-4                        1.2
-    modus-themes-scale-title                    1.3

-There is another scaling-related option, which however is reserved for special cases and is not used for headings:

-    modus-themes-scale-small                    0.9

 There also exist two unique customization variables for overriding color palette values.
 The specifics are documented in the manual.